 a new management company; and

-a name change of the Residence.
+a name change of the Residence or the Residence’s Sponsor.

 Applicant.
 A person or legal entity applying to EOAI for Certification as a Sponsor of an Assisted Living Residence.

 Assisted Living Residence or Residence.
 Any entity, however organized, whether conducted for profit or not for profit, which meets all of the following criteria: